Tyres91/powerfox/README.md

-## Securifi RESTful API integration for Home Assistant
+## Powerfox RESTful API integration for Home Assistant

 :warning: **experimental** :warning:

-This is really a custom implementation of the Securifi websocket APIs to fulfill my own personal need at home, expect minimal function and limited quality from this integration.
+This is really a custom implementation of the Powerfox websocket APIs to fulfill my own personal need at home, expect minimal function and limited quality from this integration.

 #### Install with HACS (Home Assistant Community Store)